Our Mission

 1905

 The Board of Regents elected to construct a new building on the Farm Campus to house laboratories and classrooms needed for the newly named Department of Home Economics.
-Called "The Women's Building" during planning and construction, it provided dormitory rooms for 40 women and included laboratories and classrooms for Home Economics instruction.
-By 1906, the program had been lengthened to four years, leading to a bachelor of arts degree.
+Named "The Women's Building" during planning and construction, it provided dormitory rooms for 40 women and included laboratories and classrooms for Home Economics instruction.
+By 1906, the program had been lengthened to four years, leading to a Bachelor of Arts degree.

 1908

-Construction of the new Home Economics Building was completed with classes beginning in the summer.
+Construction of the new Home Economics Building was completed with classes beginning that summer.

 1909

-Home Economics became a department in the College of Agriculture.
+Home Economics became a department within the College of Agriculture.
 New courses included clothing construction and design, dietetics, home decoration, household administration, and teacher training with practice teaching.

 1925

-Construction of the Coliseum was completed with construction cost of $435,000.
+Construction of the Coliseum was completed at a cost of $435,000.
 The facility originally housed several offices including the Men's Athletic Department and Men's Physical Education Department.

 1941